haiyenvu96/haiyenvu96/README.md

-### Hi there 👋 I'm Hai Yen, a graduated master's student in Data Sciences
+### Hi there 👋 I'm Hai Yen, a graduated master's student in Data Sciences with Mathematics background

 - 🌱 I’m passionate about Machine Learning algorithms
 - 🤔 I'm currently interested in NLP, specially Machine Translation